Sarah and Neil had their real wedding at St Andrew’s Church, Bothal, Northumberland in June 2005.

 The male guests received lottery tickets in tiny silver envelopes complete with the couple’s names and the date of the wedding.
 Female guests were given white rose shaped floating candles which were presented in silver organza bags tied with a white flower and personalised ribbon.
 Children received teddy shaped containers filled with chocolates wrapped in red and silver foil.

 The harpist played the traditional Bridal Chorus during Sarah’s entrance and Arrival of the Queen of Sheba by Handel for the recessional.
-During the signing of the register she played and sang Ave Maria by Gounod.
+During the signing of the register, she sang Ave Maria by Gounod.
 The hymns were Love Divine and O Perfect Love.

 The colour theme was red as this is the colour that most represents love – combined with the whites and pinks it gave an intimate and relaxed feel.

-“Try to leave it at least a day after the wedding before leaving for your honeymoon, especially if guests have travelled and stayed overnight at the reception venue.
-Leaving on the night of the wedding or early the following morning does mean you avoid all the tidying up, but it also means you miss out on all the stories from the day and night before.”
+“Try to leave it at least a day after the wedding before leaving for your honeymoon, especially if guests stayed overnight at the reception venue.
+Leaving on the night of the wedding or early the following morning does mean you avoid all the tidying up.
+However, it also means you miss out on all the stories from the day and night before.”

 “We chose to remember those of our grandparents who had passed away by ordering extra buttonholes for them.
 Neil’s nephew was pageboy and ring bearer and the look of concentration on his face as he carried the ring cushion was so sweet.
 During our first dance an exploding balloon showered us with tiny balloons and “flutterfetti.”
 On the morning of the wedding Neil was playing football in his parent’s garden to calm his nerves when he injured his foot and almost ended up in casualty – luckily he put on a brave face and I was none the wiser!”